Barbarian (2022 film): Accolades

-The film is one of the media that received the ReFrame Stamp for the years 2022 to 2023.
-The stamp is awarded by the gender equity coalition ReFrame and industry database IMDbPro for film and television projects that are proven to have gender-balanced hiring, with stamps being awarded to projects that hire female-identifying people, especially women of color, in four out of eight key roles for their production.
+The film is one of the pieces of media that received the ReFrame Stamp for the years 2022 to 2023.
+The stamp is awarded by the gender equity coalition ReFrame and industry database IMDbPro for film and television projects that are proven to have gender-balanced hiring, with stamps being awarded to projects that hire women, especially women of color, in four out of eight key roles for their production.